angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 which are both in **Developer Preview**!

 The Angular docs recommend avoiding `afterRender` when possible and suggest specifying explicit phases with `afterNextRender` to avoid significant performance degradation.
-You’ll see a similar recommendation for `afterRenderEffect()`.
+You'll see a similar recommendation for `afterRenderEffect()`.
 There is one signature that is intended for use and another that exists but is not recommended.

 However, there is one big difference between the hook methods and the new `afterRenderEffect()`:
 > **💡 Values are propagated from phase to phase as signals instead of as plain values.**